that90sdesigner/personalSite/src/data/writing/morning-anxiety-antidote.md

 pubDate: Apr 13, 2025
 ---

-Morning Anxiety has plagued me for a long time And yes, my Anxiety is an Anxiety with a capital 'A'.
+Morning Anxiety has plagued me for a long time.
+And yes, my Anxiety is an Anxiety with a capital 'A'.
 I _rarely_ wake up feeling peaceful.
 However, when I see threads like [this one on reddit](https://www.reddit.com/r/Anxiety/comments/1jy6bk5/what_shuts_off_your_brain_for_morning_anxiety/), I feel less alone about my condition.

 I have tried a lot of things to deal with morning Anxiety.
 Two things that stuck for me and have helped a lot -